Christmas in the USAWritten by Scott Dreyer

 One well-loved secular carol is Sleigh Ride (listen for the horses' hooves, neighing, jingle bells, and cracking whip.)
 (To learn the difference between "sleigh" and "sled, read my blog here.
 These have the same word in Chinese.)
 Another popular one is White Christmas, here recorded by Bing Crosby in 1942, during World War II, and Holly Jolly Christmas.

 With lots of time off from work and school, many people spend time over the holiday watching movies, and there are many Christmas movies and TV shows.
-One of the most beloved in It's a Wonderful Life, where the main character wants to take his life but is able to see how worse the world would be without him.
+One of the most beloved is the 1947 gem It's a Wonderful Life.
+The main character, George Bailey, has always lived to help other people, but suddenly his bank loses US$8,000 and he will have to go to jail.
+He gets depressed and wants to take his life, and thinks "Everyone would be happier if I had never been born."
+This clip shows him how sad and angry he is.
+To show him what "a wonderful life" he has had, and how many people he has helped, God sends an angel, Clarence, to help him and let him see how worse the world would be without him.
 This clip starts where George asks "let me live again," and he sees how wonderful his life has actually been.
-A Charlie Brown Christmas TV show turned 50 in 2015, and has become a US Christmas icon.
+The 1965 classic Charlie Brown Christmas TV show turned 50 in 2015, and has become a US Christmas icon.
+Charlie Brown is trying to figure out "what Christmas is all about," and his friend Linus tells him.
 Rudolph the Red-Nosed Reindeer is another beloved story.

 Black Friday & Shopping